riwigefi/light-gpt/README.md

 1. This is a pure front-end application based on the gpt-3.5-turbo model that supports context-based conversations and API key access to the OpenAI service.
 2. Users can set avatars for both parties in the conversation (user avatar and robot avatar).
 3. Users can set their own OpenAI API key to ensure fast access.
-The API key set by the user will be saved on the client side and will not be leaked. **Due to limited personal funds and the fact that this project is purely a frontend application without backend services, there is currently no built-in experience-based api_key.
+The API key set by the user will be saved on the client side and will not be leaked. **Due to limited personal funds and the fact that this project is purely a front-end application without any back-end services, there is currently no built-in api_key for testing purposes.
 If you are still concerned about security, you can deploy this project locally and then access it.**
 4. GPT replies support syntax highlighting and one-click code copying (PC only).
    Conversations support exporting images and PDF documents.
 5. The application has been adapted for both PC and mobile devices for easy use.